 Mr. Newman is a member of the State Bar of Texas, the Dallas Bar Association and the Dallas Association of Young Lawyers.
 Mr. Newman also serves as a member of the Dallas office’s associate and counsel committee and the Dallas office’s hiring committee.

-Mr. Newman has been recognized in a peer-review survey as a Super Lawyers Texas “Rising Star” by Super Lawyers in 2014, 2015 and 2017.
+Mr. Newman has been recognized in a peer-review survey as a Super Lawyers Texas “Rising Star” by Super Lawyers in 2014 - 2017.